 Now you have to do a few practice exercises and list those projects similarly on your projects page with their source code.

-Note: You can make these apps from mark10 to mark14 either using JS or ReactJS.
+Note: OPTIONAL: You can make these apps from mark10 to mark14 either using JS or ReactJS.
 Put the app and the source code of these on your portfolio similar to other apps (examples below).

 Project: Cash Register Manager